 Which one of these looks easier to put back together?
 I’ll give you a hint: it AIN’T the first image.
 Lol.

-Whoever thought it was a good idea to include basically 10 washers/bushings better not still be working for Blue Microphones. xD
+Whoever thought it was a good idea to include 10 washers/bushings better not still be working for Blue Microphones. xD

 Why does this matter?